-For the network depicted in Fig. 1, the HITS ranking of the nodes should be with authority vector as [0.202,0.095,0.335,0.166,0.202] and hub vector as [0.190,0.240,0.165,0.240,0.165].
-HITS does not consider the initial importance of nodes.
+For the network depicted in Fig. 1, using HITS to rank nodes in it, the normalized authority vector of the nodes is [0.202,0.095,0.335,0.166,0.202] and the normalized hub vector of the nodes is [0.190,0.240,0.165,0.240,0.165].
+HITS does not consider the initial importance of the nodes.
 That is, the initialized authority and hub are not propagated in HITS algorithm to rank nodes.
 The basic idea behind HITS is to measure the centrality (importance) of web pages in the web network using authority and hub, authority estimates the value of the content of a web page, and hub estimates the value of its links to other pages.
-The matrix form of HITS can be formulated as below in Equation 1.
+The matrix form of HITS can be formulated as below in Eq.
+(1).

-$$R{a,k} = c_k R{h,k-1} W ; R{h,k} = c'k R{a,k-1} T$$ (1)
+$$R{a,k} = c_k R{h,k-1} W; R{h,k} = c'k R{a,k-1} T$$ (1)

-Here, k represents the k-th iteration, c_k and c'k are normalization factors.
-Based on Equation (1), the authority and hub scores of HITS can be computed iteratively, and this process is proved convergent if we normalize the two score vectors of authority and hub after each iteration [2].
+Here, k represents the k-th iteration, $c_k$ and $c'k$ are normalization factors.
+Based on Eq.
+(1), the authority and hub scores of HITS can be computed iteratively, and this process is proved convergent if we normalize the two score vectors of authority and hub after each iteration [5].

 When considering a case that a user has some prior knowledge or preference on some nodes in Fig. 1 and prefers to retrieve nodes like node b, thus the initial importance, which represents the user's preference, may cast a crucial influence on the result of the ranking.
-However, in this case, typical HITS algorithm will not work because HITS do not take the initial importance of nodes into account when ranking nodes in the network.
-In addition, HITS is originally designed to rank the web network.
-Simply applying it to rank nodes in general network may result in unexpected results, because the "random jumping" behavior of web network is not suitable for modeling some friendship based social networks.
+However, in this case, typical HITS algorithm will not work because HITS does not take the initial importance of nodes into account when